clabe45/conlang-gpt/README.md

                                 considered the same.
 Defaults to 0.98.
   --model TEXT                  OpenAI model to use.
 Defaults to
                                 gpt-3.5-turbo.
-  --embeddings-model TEXT       OpenAI model to use for word embeddings in
-                                'example' mode.
-Defaults to text-embedding-
-                                ada-002.
   --help                        Show this message and exit.
 ```